legionboard/api/README.md

 is a
 [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer)
 based on PHP and MySQL and manages all the changes in your school.
-It can handle teachers and changes, containing cancellations, covers and information.
+It can handle changes, courses and teachers.
 To start your own API just download the source code, configure your MySQL settings in the [configuration](src/lib/configuration-template.ini) and push all the stuff to a server containing PHP and MySQL.
 Have fun and enjoy!